devChukz/Background-Generator/README.md

 ## Overview
 A Background generator tool used for creating and selecting nice linear gradients.
 This task was created as part of the advanced javascript part 1 course on the complete web developer in 2023 by Zero to mastery.
 In the course of the task, i learnt how to manipulate the DOM using:
--getElementByTagName
+- getElementByTagName
--getElementByClassName
+- getElementByClassName
--getElementById
+- getElementById
--querySelector
+- querySelector
--querySelectorAll etc and all adding event listeners.
+- querySelectorAll etc and all adding event listeners.

 ### Screenshot